clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 > @eholtam -- [source link](https://macadmins.slack.com/archives/microsoft-office/p1452712063008493)

 ##Delta Updates
 With the release of 15.18 Microsoft has released Delta updates.
 Paul has released a public document that goes over these updates in quite a bit of detail (see below).
-The biggest note for these delta updates is that they will only work on the current release minus one major revision (N-1).
+The biggest note for these delta updates is that they will only work on the current release minus one minor revision (N-1).

 IE - I have Office 15.17 installed when 15.18 was released MAU offered to install the latest 15.18 updates as delta packages.
 However, if I was on 15.16 I would need the 15.18 combo update packages (quite a bit larger in file size) in order to update to the latest release.